 The town council has allocated £100,000 to spend on reducing the number of deaths and serious injuries due to road accidents.
 Pupils will work in small teams to plan the most effective way to allocate the money, using the software supplied to analyse data on recent road accidents and build a convincing case.

 2. Mathematical content

-- Key Processes - Pupils are expected to represent a situation from the real world, analyse it using mathematical procedures, interpret and evaluate the evidence and communicate and reflect on their results
+- Process skills: - Pupils are expected to represent a situation from the real world, analyse it using mathematical procedures, interpret and evaluate the evidence and communicate and reflect on their results

 - Number and Algebra - Using rules of arithmetic applied to calculations and manipulations with rational numbers; Applying ratio and proportion

 - Shape and Space - Using points, lines and shapes in 2D coordinate systems